Repair and Rebuild Process for Spindles and Panel Saw Arbors

 Any Spindle Make, Any Spindle Model, We’ll Repair It.

 All spindle repairs go through a run-in procedure using a sign-off checklist for each step of the process.
 The results of each step are documented.
 A break-in ramp-up cycle is used to ensure proper operation.
 Spindle temperatures are measured to ensure proper fits and to ensure the spindle operates to OEM specifications.
-The checklist is reviewed and each step and result of the run-off procedure is approved by the quality inspector, and signed-off before the repair is complete.
+The checklist is reviewed and each step and result of the run-off procedure is approved by the quality inspector, registered in our document files and signed-off before the repair is complete.

 The spindle is moved to the staging shipping area.
 All spindle documentation and any parts or tooling provided by the customer are collected for return to the customer.
 If the exterior of the spindle was painted, it will be repainted to a close match to the color received.